Wagria

 Wagria (Wagrien, Waierland or Wagerland) is the northeastern part of Holstein in the German state of Schleswig-Holstein, corresponding roughly to the districts of Plön and Ostholstein.
-The word "Wagria" is derived from the Slavic Lechites tribe of Wagri, which meant "those who live by the bays".
+The word "Wagria" is derived from the Slavic Lechites tribe of Wagri.

 Geography

 In the Middle Ages, and as still shown on early modern maps, Wagria was bordered on the north and east by the Baltic Sea from the Kiel Fjord to Lübeck Bay, and inland by the rivers Schwentine and Trave.
 Today, Wagria generally refers just to the Oldenburg Peninsula (Oldenburgische Halbinsel) in Ostholstein.

 The highest elevation in the peninsula is the Bungsberg at 168 metres.

 History

 The Lechitic (Slavic) root of the name, Wagria, meant not only the so-called, present-day Wagrian peninsula, but the entire region between the Kiel Fjord, the middle reaches of the Trave, and the lower course of the river; a region with this name emerged at least as early as the 8th century.
 Wagria Castle occupied a central location in Oldenburg in Holstein (then called Starigard, or "Old Castle"); its ramparts still exist.
 Important settlements in Wagria were Oldenburg, Old-Lübeck (Liubice), and Plön (Plune).